A Reactive Power Market for the Future Grid: Results

 Through these new revenue stream for DER owners, the reactive power market incentivizes DG resources to provide necessary services to the grid, including improved voltage characteristics.
 Figure~\ref{fig:voltage_support} plots the average voltage profile over the network, when utilizing DGs within the PF of 0.9 to 1, for 1pm on June 27, 2021.
-While both the 0\% and 120\% DG penetration cases (at a PF of 0.9) stay within the specified voltage limits, the 120\% case has average nodal voltages that are 2.2\% higher.
+We note the voltages across the feeder (at every phase and every node) remain within the specified voltage limits ($\pm5\%$) at all times, enforced by the voltage constraints in the CI-OPF formulation in \eqref{eq:CIOPF_Vlim1}-\eqref{eq:CIOPF_Vlim2}.
+However, the mean voltage for the 120\% penetration case is 2.2\% higher, attributed to the higher DG penetration and coordinated loss reduction enabled by the market.
+The voltage limits in red are given as a reference.
 Even with the limited PF range of just 0.9 to 1, the distributed coordination of DGs enabled by our PAC-based CI-OPF model leverages the flexibility of the DGs to greatly improve the average voltage profile, without any overvoltage events which can happen in networks with high DG penetration.
 In comparison, the 0\% DG Penetration case only receives voltage support from capacitor banks, which cannot respond quickly to varying grid conditions.